 You may have started out as someone who really enjoyed working with people or dealing with clients.
 Now, you find yourself feeling increasingly angry and irritable toward them.
 You have a growing sense of detachment from your work and may even be alarmed by how cynical you’ve become.

 If you relate to any of the above points or are struggling in your work (or your life), seek the advice of your doctor or a qualified mental health professional.
-I wrote this article to provide useful information on the topic, it is not designed for you to diagnose and treat yourself — leave that to the professionals.
-I will be writing more on burnout and how you can prevent it, soon!
+I wrote this post to provide useful information on the topic; it is not designed for you to diagnose and treat yourself — leave that to the professionals.